secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/index.html.md

 ### Snipe-IT

 The Team Member Enablement Team has been busy iterating and setting up [Snipe-IT open source asset management](https://snipeitapp.com/).
-As of April 2021, GitLab has an asset tracking application that will be used as a source of truth for all GitLab hardware!
+As of April 2021, GitLab has an asset tracking application that is the source of truth for all GitLab hardware!
 If you are a member of GitLab you can sign in and view the application at https://snipeit.gitlab.net/ (Use your Okta credentials).

 How does it work exactly?